dcs3spp/pr-lint-check/README.md

 - Add synch PR check
 - Fail checks if PR has no label
 - Add check to test if label is valid

+## TO DO

+- Add check to test for valid release number label if have future-release set or draft?